Extramural medical education in Edinburgh: Edinburgh School of Medicine for Women, Surgeons' Square

 Sophia Jex-Blake, a pioneer of medical education for women, founded the school in 1886.
 Most of its teaching took place in Surgeons' Square, with clinical teaching at Leith Hospital.as the RIE still continued to refuse access to women students.
 With competition from the College of Medicine for Women and beset with financial problems, the school closed in 1898.

 Edinburgh College of Medicine for Women, 30 Chambers Street

-The Edinburgh College of Medicine for Women was founded by Elsie Inglis and her father John Inglis in 1889 at a time when women were not admitted to university medical schools in the UK.
-Clinical teaching was initially at Glasgow Royal Infirmary as the RIE still did not accept women for clinical teaching i its wards.
+The Edinburgh College of Medicine for Women was founded in 1989 by The Scottish Association for the Medical Education of Women, one of whose leading members was John Inglis, father of Elsie Inglis.
+This was at a time when women were not admitted to university medical schools in the UK.
+Clinical teaching was initially at Glasgow Royal Infirmary as the RIE still did not accept women for clinical teaching in its wards.
 By July 1892 the college had sufficient funds and sufficient influence to have two wards in the RIE opened to the women medical students.
-The college merged with the School of Medicine of the Royal Colleges in 1916.
+The college moved to new premises in 1908 and merged with the School of Medicine of the Royal Colleges in 1916.